uivraeus/teamquest-lab/public/terms.md

 * use the App as part of any illegal activities

 ### 2.2\.
 Age and Eligibility
 You certify that you are a person at least 16 years of age.
-The App may only be used or accessed through an electronic device controlled of you at all times.
+The App may only be used or accessed through an electronic device controlled by you at all times.
 This is in line with [Article 8 GDPR](https://gdpr-info.eu/art-8-gdpr/).

 If you register an account within the App, you are responsible for maintaining the confidentiality of the account credentials.
 You are also responsible for selecting a secure password, which is not reused for any other service or App where you have registered an account.